 How a Dentist’s Negligence Can Cause Nerve Damage

 Nerve damage isn’t always a sign that a dentist did something wrong.
 Sometimes, dental work will have side effects that last for a few weeks or even months.
-But if an issue lasts longer than that, something’s not right.
+However, with nerves, you should be careful and vigilant because nerve damage can become permanent if left untreated or ignored.

 How can a dentist damage nerves?
-The majority of the time, it’s because they drill too deeply, but it can also happen if they ignore a symptom and don’t recommend further treatment or miss a sign that something is wrong during an examination.
+The majority of the time, it’s because they drill too deeply into the lower jaw during a dental implant or push too much material through the canal of a lower molar, but it can also happen if they ignore a symptom and don’t recommend further treatment or miss a sign that something is wrong during an examination

 Symptoms of Tooth Nerve Damage